 The majority of the beer is distributed through supermarkets and hypermarkets as they offer convenience and a wide variety of products to consumers.

 Region-wise, Asia Pacific exhibits a clear dominance in the market.
 This can be attributed to changing lifestyles, growing young population, and increasing acceptance of western cultural habits across the region.

 The competitive landscape of the market is characterized by the presence of numerous small and large manufacturers who compete in terms of prices and quality.
 Some of the leading players are Asahi Group Holdings Ltd., Anheuser-Busch InBev, Beijing Yanjing Brewery Company Limited, Carlsberg Group, Diageo plc, Dogfish Head Craft Brewery Inc., Heineken N.V., Sierra Nevada Brewing Co., Groupo Modelo, United Breweries Group, Oettinger Brauerei Gmbh, Kirin Holdings Co.
-Ltd., and Molson Coors Brewing Company Tetra Laval.
+Ltd., Molson Coors Brewing Company and Tetra Laval.